kevinmaes/generation-art/design-specs/visual-transformer-feature-spec.md

 - Allow creative users to build their own transformers or remix existing ones
 - Use randomness sparingly — **structured serendipity**

+### Focused Development

+- When in doubt, the primary goal is to make the pipeline work end-to-end so that we can actually see the impact of the visual transformations on the canvas.
+It's understood that there's always more detail and transformations that are possible within the pipeline to make things more creative later.

 ## 3. Steps to Completion

 > Cursor, please help implement this feature incrementally.
 Break each phase into logical commits and use this prompt as a north star for planning.